Paleocene–Eocene thermal maximum: Ocean

 Shallow marine ecosystems suffered substantial ecosystem collapse.
 The PETM was accompanied by significant changes in the diversity of calcareous nannofossils and benthic and planktonic foraminifera.
-A mass extinction of 35–50% of benthic foraminifera (especially in deeper waters) occurred over the course of ~1,000 years, with the group suffering more during the PETM than during the dinosaur-slaying K-T extinction.
+A mass extinction of 35–50% of benthic foraminifera (especially in deeper waters) occurred over the course of around 1,000 years, with the group suffering more during the PETM than during the dinosaur-slaying K-T extinction.
 At the onset of the PETM, benthic foraminiferal diversity dropped by 30% in the Pacific Ocean, while at Zumaia in what is now Spain, 55% of benthic foraminifera went extinct over the course of the PETM, though this decline was not ubiquitous to all sites; Himalayan platform carbonates show no major change in assemblages of large benthic foraminifera at the onset of the PETM; their decline came about towards the end of the event.
 A decrease in diversity and migration away from the oppressively hot tropics indicates planktonic foraminifera were adversely affected as well.
 The Lilliput effect is observed in shallow water foraminifera, possibly as a response to decreased surficial water density or diminished nutrient availability.
 Populations of planktonic foraminifera bearing photosymbionts increased.
 Extinction rates among calcareous nannoplankton increased, but so did origination rates.
 In the Peri-Tethyan region, Palaeocene calcareous nannoplankton declined during the recovery from the PETM negative carbon isotope excursion.
 In the Kerguelen Plateau, nannoplankton productivity sharply declined at the onset of the negative excursion but was elevated in its aftermath.
 The nannoplankton genus Fasciculithus went extinct, most likely as a result of increased surface water oligotrophy; the genera Sphenolithus, Zygrhablithus, Octolithus suffered badly too.

 Samples from the tropical Atlantic show that overall, dinocyst abundance diminished sharply.
 Contrarily, thermophilic dinoflagellates bloomed, particularly Apectodinium.
 This acme in Apectodinium abundance is used as a biostratigraphic marker defining the PETM.
 The fitness of Apectodinium homomorphum stayed constant over the PETM while that of others declined.

 Radiolarians grew in size over the PETM.

 Colonial corals, sensitive to rising temperatures, declined during the PETM, being replaced by larger benthic foraminifera.
 Aragonitic corals were greatly hampered in their ability to grow by the acidification of the ocean and eutrophication in surficial waters.
 Overall, coral framework-building capacity was greatly diminished.